PDF(180.8 KB) View with Adobe Reader on a variety of devices

 Higher Layer Type Length Values (TLVs)

 At this time, the only TLVs sent via HFL are BPAs.

-At the beginning of this scenario, port 7 is blocking and advertising its priority as 7.
+At the beginning of this scenario, port 7 is blocking and advertises its priority as 7.
 Next, the link between 11 and 12 breaks, which causes 12 to send a BPA that indicates it is blocking with a priority of 12.
-Before these blocking ports receive the other's BPA, port 12 comes back up and is operational.
+Before these blocking ports receive the BPA of the other port, port 12 comes back up and is operational.
 Soon after, port 12 receives port 7's BPA with priority 7, so it unblocks.
 Port 7 then gets the stale BPA from port 12 with priority 12, so it unblocks.
 This causes a loop.
 This race condition is the reason BPA uses keys.

-Each port calculates a port priority using this information:
+Each port calculates a port priority with this information:

 It is now apparent why failed ports are always elected APs on the segment.
 When a port moves from Failed to Alternate, it generates a unique key based on its port ID and a random number, and advertises it along with its port ID.
 An AP only unblocks if it receives a message from a blocked port that includes its local key.
 This mechanism helps prevent the race condition scenario described in the previous section.
 Here are diagrams that show what happens when ports come up and go down:

 When a link failure occurs on a segment, a BPA is flooded to the rest of the segment through HFL.
 In order for this to be fully effective, the administrative VLAN must be carried on all segment ports, and it must be carried between edge ports outside of the segment.
 BPA also sends this information through LSL, because HFL cannot guarantee reliable transport.
 If there are any problems with HFL delivery, LSL makes sure reconvergence occurs.